the-wright-engineer/thewrightlife/content/posts/we-re-adopting.md

 **How long will it take?:**

 Our agency has guessed around 1.5 years but it could be longer or shorter.
-We are currently in the homestudy process and once that is complete we will be eligible to be matched with a child waiting for a family!
+We are currently beginning the homestudy process(typically takes 3-4 months) and once that is complete we will send our file off to India for approval.
+When they approve us we will then be eligible to be matched with a child waiting for a family!

 **How much does it cost?:**